A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Proofs

-Now, we need to show that both (45) and (46) of \cite[Theorem 3.3]{crisan2022poisson} hold.
-Firstly, note that since we have constant diffusion in both variables, we only need semigroup derivative estimates up to order two for the frozen semigroup.
-To see this, we point to \cite[eq (59)]{crisan2022poisson}.
-In our case

 is a first order differential operator, whereas in \cite[eq (59)]{crisan2022poisson} it is a second order differential operator.
-This halves the amount of frozen semigroup derivatives eventually needed from four to two. \cite[Equation (45)]{crisan2022poisson} (with k=2) holds from \eqref{eqn:fastStrongConvex}, by Lemma \ref{lemma:fastsemigroupderests}.
-This also means that instead of 4 orders of regularity on the drift coefficients, we only require 2 (which translates to 3 on the function $U$).
+This halves the amount of frozen semigroup derivatives eventually needed from four to two meaning that \eqref{eqn:4dersimple} in \ref{assgenthm5_simple} is enough.
+This also means that instead of 4 orders of regularity on the drift coefficients, we only require 2.
+Moreover, the extra H\"{o}lder continuity is not required, by the same mollification argument as in \cite[Theorem 7.1]{crisan2022poisson}.
+Hence, the proof is done. }